zakariajaadi/WinePredictionMlops/README.md

 ## 🚀 Demo video :

-Watch the demo video to see the full process, from data preparation all the way through to model deployment and monitoring
+Watch this short, under one-minute demo video to see the complete process, from data preparation all the way through to model deployment and monitoring

 https://github.com/user-attachments/assets/ef070a30-5834-4573-a4ab-574c912e73af